 - Dried cranberries (also known as craisins)

-- Place them in a 350 oven for 5-6 minutes, keeping an eye on them so they don’t burn.
+Place them in a 350 oven for 5 to 6 minutes, keeping an eye on them so they don’t burn.
 You just want them lightly toasted.

-Before I add mine into a recipe I like to plump them a bit.
+Before I add the dried cranberries to a recipe I like to plump them a bit.

-- Coat your rolling pin with a little flour (just rub it on there with your hands) and roll that puppy out into a rectangle-esque object.
-It’s kinda like a rectangle, but no one is taking off points for style or precision here.
+Coat your rolling pin with a little flour (just rub it on there with your hands) and roll that puppy out into a rectangle-esque object.

 If your dough struggles with you, what I often do is roll it out a little bit, let it sit for a few minutes, then roll it out again.
 This will let it relax some and it will be easier.
 Either way, rolling it out will take a little muscle.
 But you can do it.

-Now most folks would use a zester for this but a little handheld grater works just as well as long as you have a soft touch.
+Now, most folks would use a zester for this but a little handheld grater works just as well as long as you have a soft touch.
 If you use a grater just be sure you grate only the orange part and try not to get down into the white part because supposedly, that part is bitter.
 I’ve never tried it myself so I’m gonna say “supposedly” here.
-I think orange zest is kind a bitter but in recipes like this, it is heavenly.

-- Now sprinkle your brown sugar and cinnamon over the butter and then top with pecans, orange zest, and cranberries.
+Now sprinkle your brown sugar and cinnamon over the butter and then top with the toasted pecans, orange zest, and cranberries.

 Isn’t this beautiful?

 Now we gotta roll this puppy up.
 The trick to rolling it up is to kinda squeeze it together as you roll.